mesosphere/universe/README.md

 This file describes the configuration properties supported by the package.
 Each property can specify whether or not it is required, a default value, as well as some basic validation.

-Users can then [override specific values](https://docs.mesosphere.com/usage/service-config/) at installation time by passing an options file to the DCOS CLI.
+Users can then [override specific values](https://docs.mesosphere.com/usage/services/config/) at installation time by passing an options file to the DC/OS CLI.

 ```json
 {